Role of SPC

 - Anyone with a legitimate need to know as defined by the federal Family Educational Rights and Privacy Act (FERPA).

 All SPC members and students appearing before the SPC must sign a confidentiality agreement form.
-Failure to sign this form will result in the member being removed from the committee and the student facing direct dismissal from the program.
-This form must be signed within 24 hours of receipt.
+Failure to sign this form will result in the member being removed from the committee and the student facing punitive actions determined by the SPC which may lead to direct dismissal from the program.
+This form must be signed within 24 hours of receipt of email.
+Failure to sign this form will result in the students losing their right to be interviewed by the SPC.

 Conflict of Interest